alkimiapps/IndexedCache/README.md

 # WIP: IndexedCache

-A queryable object store for with caching qualities.
+A queryable object store with caching features.

 Provides an in-memory object cache (optionally with persistence) that supports a range of queries for cached objects - i.e as opposed to simple key/value pair lookup.